Charitable Flip Unitrust

 Since George doesn't want to receive payments from the trust while he is still working, the trustee can focus on investing for growth and minimizing net income during the trust's pre-flip years.
 This strategy will allow the trustee to minimize the trust’s payments to George during these years and to maximize them during his retirement years.

-George will receive an immediate income tax deduction of $426,516.
-He has enough income to be able to use all of his deduction over his next five tax returns, so his gift will substantially reduce his income taxes over the next five years.
-Once George turns 68, he can rely on receiving 5% of the value of his flip unitrust each year for the rest of his life.
+George will receive an immediate income tax charitable deduction of $422,652.
+He has enough income to be able to use all of his deduction over his next five tax returns.
+If he itemizes deductions, the gift will substantially reduce his income taxes during this period.
+Once George turns 68, he can rely on receiving 5.0% of the value of his flip unitrust each year for the rest of his life.

 George could not be more pleased with his benefits from his flip unitrust and is thrilled to make a gift to support PSU that is substantially larger than he imagined would be possible.